ajaymur91/pucker-correction/README.md

 **solvatebox amber TIP3PBOX 10** #(creates 1nm^3 tip3p waterbox. edit this inside tleap_script.txt)

-* This creates the force-field for the chosen peptide in gromacs_ff/ charmm_ff/ and amber_ff/ folders
+* Running **bash main.sh** creates the force-field for the chosen peptide in gromacs_ff/ charmm_ff/ and amber_ff/ folders along with the plumed.dat file that adds the pucker correction as an external bias from **pucker_correction_data** folder
-* The user has to specify the desired peptide to be simulated in tleap_script.txt
-* Otherwise a default peptide sequence is chosen (ACE-PRF-NME)

 # Citation: